ischubert/l2e/README.md

 3. Plot results

-   After all experiments are finished, create all plots using
+   After all experiments are finished, create plots using
    ```bash
    python plot_results.py
    ```
+   This will create all data figures contained in the paper.
 Figures are saved in `l2e/figs/` (configure in `plot_results.json`)